Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

-The first lemma captures the monotone, multiplicative attenuation induced by gates; the second makes explicit that the per-lag sample complexity grows as the inverse $\kappa_\alpha$-power of the envelope $f(\ell)$.
-Together, they reduce the problem of characterizing $\mathcal{H}_N$ to inverting the decay profile of $f(\ell)$ at the level \(N^{-1/\kappa_\alpha}\).
-In other words, once $\sigma_\alpha(\ell)$ and $\overline m_\mu(\ell)$ are bounded, the temporal reach of learnability is controlled by the speed with which $f(\ell)$ decays with~$\ell$ and by the heavy-tailed concentration exponent $\kappa_\alpha$.
+The first lemma establishes that the zeroth-order gate-product envelope $f_0(\ell)$ is nonincreasing and that the full envelope $f(\ell)$ is comparable to it under a first-order dominance condition (details in Appendix~\ref{app:lemma_proofs}).
+The second lemma makes explicit that the per-lag sample complexity grows as the inverse $\kappa_\alpha$-power of $f(\ell)$.
+Together, they reduce the problem of characterizing $\mathcal{H}_N$ to inverting the decay profile of the monotone proxy~$f_0(\ell)$ at the level~$N^{-1/\kappa_\alpha}$.
+In other words, once $\sigma_\alpha(\ell)$ and $|\overline{m}_\mu(\ell)|$ have bounded magnitude, the temporal reach of learnability is controlled by the speed with which $f_0(\ell)$ decays with~$\ell$ and by the heavy-tailed concentration exponent~$\kappa_\alpha$.

-\paragraph{Canonical envelope scaling regimes.} In practice, gated RNNs may exhibit intricate envelope profiles, including mixtures of decay regimes or multi-phase behavior across different lag ranges.
-To develop analytic insight, we focus on three canonical asymptotic scaling profiles that arise naturally from gate-induced multiplicative dynamics: logarithmic, polynomial, and exponential decay.
-These regimes provide a structural classification of how $f(\ell)$ can attenuate in the large-lag limit and form the basis of the corresponding learnability scaling laws.
+In practice, gated RNNs may exhibit intricate envelope profiles, including mixtures of decay regimes or multi-phase behavior across different lag ranges.
+To develop analytic insight, we focus on three canonical asymptotic scaling profiles: logarithmic, power-law, and exponential decay.
+These regimes provide a structural classification of how $f(\ell)$, understood up to multiplicative constants via its monotone proxy $f_0(\ell)$, can attenuate in the large-lag limit and form the basis of the corresponding learnability scaling laws.
 Real networks need not follow a single regime uniformly across all lags; finite-dimensional implementations and bounded gates inevitably induce crossover behavior, typically resulting in exponential-like cutoffs at sufficiently large $\ell$.
 More complex envelope shapes can nevertheless be analyzed within the same framework by decomposing them into these canonical asymptotic components.